-Subsidiaries, which are enterprises the Company controls at the reporting date, are fully consolidated from the date upon which control is transferred to the Company.
+Subsidiaries, which are enterprises the Company controls, are fully consolidated from the date upon which control is transferred to the Company.
 They are deconsolidated from the date control ceases.

 Control over an enterprise is reassessed if facts and circumstances indicate that there are changes to one or more of the three elements of control, respectively: